voerro/vue-tagsinput/README.md

 @keyup | Fires on a keyup event
 @focus | Fired when the input is focused
 @blur | Fired when the input is blurred
+@change | Fired when the input text changes

 ```html
 <voerro-tags-input